jwboelens/knowledge/code/css/star-rating.md

 }
 ```

-U can use this code to generate the stars in your html.
+You can use this code to generate the stars in your html.

 ```
 <div class="star" style="width:13px"></div> : 1 star